Ecology

 Vegetation is varied and made up of seasonally flooding grassland and various types of tropical forest.
 The wetland is bounded to the east, south and west by dense humid evergreen forest with Hills supporting semi-evergreen and deciduous forest.
 A substantial part of Nam Cat Tien floods which significantly affects the flora and fauna found the area.

-Vietnamese scientists have identified 5 major vegetation zones in Cat Tien National Park:
+Vietnamese scientists have identified a number of major vegetation zones in Cat Tien National Park:

-2. Deciduous forest: trees with leaves that fall in dry season including: Lagerstroemia calyculata (Lythraceae), Tetrameles nudiflora (Datiscaceae), Anogeissus acuminata (Combretaceae).
+2. Deciduous forest: trees with leaves that fall in dry season such as: Lagerstroemia spp.
+Including: L. calyculata & L. speciosa (banglang, Queen's crape-myrtle, banabá, pride of India: Lythraceae), Tetrameles nudiflora (thitpok in India, mengkundor in Malay: Datiscaceae), Anogeissus acuminata (Combretaceae).

-3. Trees mixed with bamboo forest: this is secondary growth following 'slash and burn' agriculture, forest fires and pesticides (i.e. agent orange).
+3. Mixed forest stands including bamboo: this includes secondary growth following slash and burn agriculture, logging, forest fires and wartime defoliation (i.e. aerial spraying of agent orange).
 With the forest canopy destroyed, bamboos (see below) and certain under-story trees become predominant including: Mesua sp.
 (Clusiaceae), Lagerstroemia calyculata (Lythraceae) Sindora siamensis and Xylia xylocarpa (Fabaceae: Mimosoideae).

-4. Predominantly bamboo: resulting from human activity as above.
+4. Predominantly bamboo: usually resulting from human activity as above.
 Forest that has been cleared then abandoned, may be completely replaced by bamboos, which normally only predominate in areas prone to flooding.
-Two of the most frequent bamboo (Poaceae) genera are: Bambusa (especially B. procera) and Giagantochloa spp.
+Frequent bamboo (Poaceae) genera are: Bambusa (especially B. procera and B. balcoa) and Giagantochloa spp.

-5. Grassy flood plains: Cat Tien National Park has large areas of swamp land, and unpolluted water resources.
+• Flood plains, wetlands and lakes: Cat Tien National Park has large areas of swamp land, and unpolluted water resources.
 In the rainy season, the flooded area may exceed 2,500 ha - especially near the lakes (Bau Sau, Bau Chim and Bau Co).
+The area may also include relatively small (down to <1 ha) areas of forest swamp clearings in depressions of forest land: examples can be found along the ecological trail.

 The pictures above show boulder pathways, made to help visitors traverse some of the wetter areas during the rainy season - the significance of which may not be apparent during the dry season (right) This picture also shows rattan, a vine-like palm [Arecaeae], trailing on the forest floor (to left of the picture).